WHO PAYS FOR DAMAGE TO MY CAR AFTER AN ACCIDENT?

 What happens if my vehicle is “totaled?”
 A vehicle is considered “totaled” if it would cost more to fix the car than what it is actually worth.
 In that case, the insurance company is required to pay you the fair market value of your vehicle.

 Can I get a rental car while my car is in the shop?
 If you have coverage for rental vehicles on your automobile policy, you can obtain a rental car until your vehicle is repaired.
-If you don’t have rental coverage, but the accident was the other driver’s fault, you may also get the other driver’s insurance company to pay for a rental vehicle until your car is repaired.
+If you don’t have rental coverage, but the accident was the other driver’s fault, you may also get the other driver’s insurance company to pay for a rental vehicle until your car is repaired or for a period of time that would allow you to replace your totaled car.
 However, be aware that insurance companies are often stingy when it comes to rental vehicles.
 They often have limited coverage so you may not get the same size vehicle you had before the accident, and they are careful about how many days you have the rental car – so you should get the damaged vehicle in for repair as soon as possible or start looking for a replacement vehicle if your was totaled.
-We recommend that you talk with a lawyer before getting the rental vehicle, or exchange emails with the insurance adjuster to you have a clear statement in writing, so that you are not somehow stuck with a bill that the other driver’s insurance company later refuses to pay.
+We recommend that you talk with a lawyer before getting the rental vehicle, or exchange emails with the insurance adjuster to get a clear statement in writing, so that you are not somehow stuck with a bill that the other driver’s insurance company later refuses to pay.

-CAN I HIRE A LAWYER TO HELP ME DEAL WITH THE AUTO INSURANCE COMPANY?
+CAN I HIRE A LAWYER TO HELP ME DEAL WITH THE AUTO INSURANCE AUTO DAMAGE CLAIM?

 Generally, it will not be cost effective to hire a car accident lawyer just to help you with your car damage claim after a crash.
 Usually, the cost of hiring a lawyer to pursue this type of claim is more than the value of the car, and certainly more than the difference between what the insurance company is willing to pay compared to what they should be paying.
-However, if you call our office, one of our lawyers will be happy to answer a few questions and give you some free advice about your options.
+However, if you call our office about your MN accident, one of our lawyers will be happy to answer a few questions and give you some free advice about your options.